daeh/zotero-markdb-connect/README.md

 ## Setup

-_ZoteroObsidianCitations_ presumes that a given Zotero item corresponds to single Markdown file.
+_ZoteroObsidianCitations_ presumes that a single Markdown file corresponds to a single Zotero item, but a Zotero item can be associated with multiple Markdown files.

 A Markdown file can specify which Zotero item it's linked to using either a [Better BibTex](https://retorque.re/zotero-better-bibtex/) citekey or a Zotero-Item-Key.

 1. Link Markdown files to Zotero items using **Better BibTex citekeys**.